oroinc/documentation/backend/feature-toggle/index.rst

  - workflows - a list of workflow names
  - processes - a list of process names
  - operations - a list of operation names
- - api_resources - a list of entity FQCNs
+ - api_resources - a list of entity FQCNs that are available as API resources
  - commands - a list of commands which depend on the feature.
 Running these commands is impossible or is not reasonable when the feature is disabled
+ - entities - a list of entity FQCNs
+ - field_configs - a list of field names
+ - dashboard_widgets - a list of dashboard widget names
+ - cron_jobs - a list of cron job names
+ - navigation_items - a list of navigation items
+ - placeholder_items - a list of placeholder item names
+ - mq_topics - a list of MQ topic names

 Example of the features.yml configuration